mohamedgazzah/Process-Resistivity-Data/README.md

 This code will produce 4 plots if given 3 channels for measurment; assume you do a measurment for MR Hall and Hall with a 3 channel machine, then you will have 4 plots, first is the MR resistivity from channel 1, the second is Change in MR, third is Hall resistivity in 2 channel and fourth is Hall resistivity in channel 3(All temperatures are plotted on the same figure).
 If you have a measurment with less than 3 channels, put the other channel entries as "".

+The function to process and plot your data is PlotMRandHallFunc(filename,Ch1,Ch2,Ch3,Hysteresis,Diff), the other files are for importing the data and interpolating.
+You could also import the data yourself since the import file attached is specific to the format my machine uses.

 The file which processes the data is attached and works in the following way if interested in variable post processing procedures.
 [Data] = ProcessResData(filename,Ch1,Ch2,Ch3,Hysteresis,Diff)
  HOW TO USE